 Fake political news is now commonplace, but even in the travel sphere, it often seems like there's as much misinformation on the internet as there is information.
 This particularly applies to stories that seem to good (or too weird) to believe, which is why good travel writers now go to great lengths to vet destinations and travel-related subjects that appear here.

-To be sure, if you do basic research into the black roses that apparently grow only in a village in southeastern Turkey, it might seem promising.
-Unfortunately, you'll rather quickly learn that these black roses do not exist—much more quickly than most the rest of the internet, apparently.
-That's the bad news: If you travel all the way to the remote village of Halfeti in southeastern Turkey, you will not be rewarded with the sight of black roses that only grow there.
+To be sure, if you do basic research into the black rose that apparently grows only in a village in southeastern Turkey, it might seem promising.
+Unfortunately, you'll rather quickly learn that this Halfeti rose does not exist—much more quickly than most the rest of the internet, apparently.
+That's the bad news: If you travel all the way to the remote village of Halfeti in southeastern Turkey, you will not be rewarded with the sight of the black rose that only grows there.

 The good news?
 Halfeti actually seems like a cool enough place, albeit one that might only be worth seeing if you happen to be in Turkey already—it's quite a trek to get there, even from Istanbul or Ankara.
 But more on that in just a second.